Improving generalization to new environments and removing catastrophic forgetting in Reinforcement Learning by using an eco-system of agents: Experimental setup

-\paragraph{Minigrid setup}For the Minigrid FourRoom and MultiRoom environments, the performance analysis was made between the code associated with the paper from Igl et al. \cite{Migl2019} and the eco-system after being trained for $10^{8}$ steps on different environments randomly chosen, using the stable-baselines3 framework and the PPO learning algorithm.
-On top, a comparison has been made for the Minigrid FourRoom environment, as it was the most challenging one from both Minigrid environments, between the eco-system and our implementation of the vorting ensemble technique described by Wiering et al. \cite{MAWiering2008} and indicated as the most efficient ensemble technique they have tested.
-For this experiment, we used 200 environments and trained one agent on each of them and added the agents to a pool.
+The baselines (single agent, IBAC-SNI introduced by Igl et al. \cite{Migl2019}) are chosen to match the approaches used in papers listed in the related work section: a single agent trying to generalize to new environments. \paragraph{Submarine setup}For the Submarine environment the performance analysis was made between a single agent on one side and the eco-system on the other side trying to solve 1000 never seen environments after having been trained on 1000 other environments using the DeeR \cite{VFrancoisLavet2016} framework.
+The Submarine environment experiments have also been run using stable-baselines3 and PPO to ensure that the results were not linked to a particular algorithm.
+The choice has been made to use the exact same code, used for training each agent in the eco-system, to train the single agent approach in order for the performance increase of the eco-system can be easily identified.
+We have decided not to compare to IBAC-SNI on this environment has we wanted to compare to the benchmarking paper only on environments used in it (Minigrid), to ensure a fair comparison.
+The ensemble voting technique has been run on the Minigrid FourRoom environment to assess its performance. \paragraph{Minigrid setup}For the Minigrid FourRoom and MultiRoom environments, the performance analysis was made between the code associated with the paper from Igl et al. \cite{Migl2019} and the eco-system after being trained for $10^{8}$ steps (as used in IBAC-SNI paper) on different environments randomly chosen, using the stable-baselines3 framework and the PPO learning algorithm.
+On top, a comparison has been made for the Minigrid FourRoom environment, as it was the most challenging one from both Minigrid environments, between the eco-system and our implementation of the vorting ensemble technique described by Wiering et al. \cite{MAWiering2008} and indicated as the most efficient ensemble technique they have tested. \paragraph{Ensemble voting technique} One baseline was created to compare the performance of the eco-system to the Reinforcement Learning voting ensemble technique described by Wiering et al. \cite{MAWiering2008}.
+To initialize the ensemble technique, we have used 200 environments and trained one agent on each of them and added the agents to a pool.
 During the training, every 20 environments, we have tested the pool of agents (composed of 20 agents, then 40, then 60 ...) on 1000 never seen environments and computed the average of total reward gathered.
 For testing the pool of agents on each environment, the following approach was taken: at each step on each environment, each agent in the pool was voting for which action to take.
-The majority won and the corresponding action was taken.

-We have also tested, in the Minigrid FourRoom Environment, if changing the order for testing the agents in the pool has an effect on the results, by ordering the agent in the descending order of solved environments and then on the ascending order.
+The majority vote is then taken. \paragraph{Pool ordering impact} We have also tested, in the Minigrid FourRoom Environment, if changing the order for testing the agents in the pool has an effect on the results, by ordering the agent in the descending order of solved environments and then on the ascending order.